 The Shropshire Union Canal, known affectionately as the ‘Shroppie’, links the canal system of the West Midlands, at Wolverhampton, with the River Mersey and Manchester Ship Canal at Ellesmere Port, Cheshire.
-It’s a canal that runs along a scenic route, mostly open farmland of Staffordshire, Shropshire and Cheshire in the north-west of England.
+It’s a canal that runs along a scenic route that is ideal for canal boat hire and boat holidays, consisting mostly of open farmland in Staffordshire, Shropshire and Cheshire in the northwest of England.

 The Shropshire Union Canal includes two navigable branches, the Middlewich Branch and the River Dee Branch.
 The Middlewich Branch runs from Barbridge Junction to the Trent & Mersey Canal at Middlewich, whilst the River Dee Branch runs from the main line at Chester to the tidal River Dee.

 A brief history of the Shropshire Union Canal